dariobauer/graph-onedrive/docs/DOCUMENTATION.md

 ### Options to input configuration file path and key

-You can use flags to sepcify the config file path and/or dictionary key.
+You can use flags to specify the config file path and/or dictionary key.

 Optional argument | Description
 ---|---
 -f, --file PATH | Optional path to config json file -k, --key KEY | Optional config file dictionary key

-Use these flags by using the flag folowed by the input, for example:
+Use these flags by using the flag followed by the input, for example:

 ```console
 graph-onedrive -cai -f "config.json" -k "onedrive"